 - Have a household income below £42,620

-- Have attended UK state schools (only) since age 11 (or since age 14 if you were educated abroad before then)
+- Have attended UK state schools only (or since age 14 if you were educated abroad before then)

 - Have achieved (or have a REALrating* equivalent to) at least BBB in your top 3 A-Levels or an equivalent qualification (including Access to Higher Education courses)

 - Have achieved at least a C in GCSE Maths and English

 - Be over 18

 - Currently be an undergraduate that is in full-time study at a UK university.**